-Atlanta Girls’ School opened its doors in 2000, and is the only independent, nonsectarian, college-preparatory school for girls in grades 6 though 12 in Georgia.
+Atlanta Girls’ School opened its doors in 2000 and is the only independent, nonsectarian, college-preparatory school for girls in grades 6 through 12 in Georgia.

 Inspiring Girls to Lead Lives of Purpose